-In Shoreline, a number of special service districts have signed on to this plan.
-Including the Shoreline School District and Ronald Wastewater District.
-The Shoreline Fire Department (formerly the Shoreline Fire District) is considering the plan.
+In Shoreline, a number of special service districts have signed on to this plan, including the Shoreline School District, Shoreline Fire Department and Ronald Wastewater District.
 The Washington State Emergency Management Division and the King County Fire Chiefs Association have also endorsed the plan.